hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 In this task, you are going to create a programming project to simulate a sensor device in a refrigerated truck.
 This simulation enables you to test the code long before requiring a physical device.

-IoT Central treats this simulation as "real" because the communication code between the device app and the IoT Central app is the same as it would be for a physical device/truck.
-In other words, if you do run a refrigerated truck company, you would start with simulated code similar to the code in this task.
+IoT Central treats this simulated device as "real" because the communication code between the device app and the IoT Central app is the same as it would be for a physical device/truck.
+In other words, if you do run a refrigerated truck company, you could start with simulated code similar to the code in this task.
 After you verify that the code works to your satisfaction, the simulation-specific code would be replaced with code that receives sensor data.
 This limited update makes writing the following code a valuable experience.

 #### Task 1: Create the device app